mgascoyne/symfony5-skeleton/README.md

     vagrant plugin install vagrant-env
     vagrant plugin install vagrant-hostsupdater

+On Windows, you must change the ACL of the `hosts` file, so Vagrant can update it.
+Run the following command as Administrator:

+    cacls %SYSTEMROOT%\system32\drivers\etc\hosts /E /G %USERNAME%:W

 Windows users must also install the Winnfsd plugin for using the NFS protocol for sharing data between the Virtualbox VM and Windows: